spiral/docs/component/data-grid.md

 ```

 ## Usage
-To use the data grid you will need 2 base abstractions - grid factory and grid schema.
+To use the data grid, you will need two base abstractions - grid factory and grid schema.

 ### Grid Schema
 Grid Schema is the object which describes how the data selector should be configured based on user input.
 Use